Doug Hexter calls WoofTrax’s Walk for a Dog app a triple win.

-“In a world where 10,000+ steps a day matters, our Walk for a Dog app users always tell us they are amazed at how far they actually walk with their own dogs since the mileage accumulates so quickly (as does funding for BARCS).
-The app is a cinch for anyone who walks their dog to use and we can’t praise them enough for helping shelter animals across the nation,” she said.
+“In a world where 10,000+ steps a day matters, our Walk for a Dog app users always tell us they are amazed at how far they walk with their dogs since the mileage accumulates so quickly (as does funding for BARCS).
+The app is a cinch for anyone who walks their dog to use, and we can’t praise them enough for helping shelter animals across the nation,” she said.

-Michele Burchfield, marketing and development director for National Mill Dog Rescue in Colorado Springs, said she loves the dog-walking app’s concept, but has been frustrated because the shelter doesn’t get monthly or quarterly reports from WoofTrax about donations.
+Michele Burchfield, marketing and development director for National Mill Dog Rescue in Colorado Springs, said she loves the dog-walking app’s concept but has been frustrated because the shelter doesn’t get monthly or quarterly reports from WoofTrax about donations.
 If the shelter got that kind of information, it could use it to market the app to its supporters and potentially get even more financial help.

-Karla Rikansrud, development and community relations director for the Humane Society of Boulder Valley, had similar concerns, but said the shelter still is developing plans for a campaign to recruit shelter workers and volunteers to use the dog-walking app.
+Karla Rikansrud, development and community relations director for the Humane Society of Boulder Valley, had similar concerns but said the shelter still is developing plans for a campaign to recruit shelter workers and volunteers to use the dog-walking app.

 “I suspect you get out of it what you put into it,” she said.
 “But everything helps.”

 Katelyn Massey of Denver has been using the app on behalf of PawsCo for the past six months when she walks Loka, her bull terrier.
-The pair usually walks 1 to 3 miles each day.
+The pair usually walk 1 to 3 miles each day.

 “I like how easy the app is to use,” Massey said.
 “You just have to click a button when you go for a walk.
 I don’t have a Fitbit, so I like how it tracks your miles and your speed.
 And I really like that it gives back to PawsCo.”

 The dog-walking app also serves as a reminder to take regular walks.
 “It’s a good motivator to go on a walk,” Massey said.
-“You see it on your phone and you know you will be giving back to a good cause.”
+“You see it on your phone, and you know you will be giving back to a good cause.”